SW-g16/sw/documentation/domain-modelling.md

 // Conceptualization of the domain (concepts, relations) described, discussed and depicted in a drawing.
 // The conceptualization should encompass more than 15 classes and at least 5 properties

-### Our Concepts

-These are the concepts we use in our application.
-This is in pseudo-code.
-They are semantically encoded in the attached ontology.ttl

-First we give the essential components of an ontology for a set of votes.
-For this we need only two classes and 3 relations.
+First, we need the essential components for describing a set of non-anonymous votes.
+For this, we only need two classes and three relations.

     Voter votes yes on Bill
     Voter votes no on Bill
     Voter abstains on Bill

-It's relevant when a voting event took place
+The date of a voting event is a relevant piece of data, so an additional relation is created to describe that.

     Bill has date <date>

-Features of Voters are interesting, so we collect them.
+Voters have several interesting features, which are also collected.

     Voter has birthday <birthday>
     Voter has party affiliation Party

+Voters are further categorized to allow identification of potential voting patterns.

+    Voter has subclasses MiddleAgedVoter, YoungVoter, OldVoter, FemaleVoter, MaleVoter

-To expand for multiple voting sets, we need to distinguish between
+To expand the ontology to encompass multiple legislative assemblies, an additional relation is needed to distinguish between them.
-    different VotingAssemblies (parliaments, city councils, etc).

     Bill is processed by VotingAssembly

-Interesting meta-data includes the property of VotingAssemblies.
+For each legislative assembly, there is the relevant data of what polity it legislates for.

     VotingAssembly legalizes for Polity

-We can refine the meta-data.
+Polities can be divided into several subcategories, describing different scopes, organizational types and legislatives statuses.

-    Polity has subclasses State, Commune, ...
+    Polity has subclasses State, Commune, Federation, County

 ### External Vocabularies and Ontologies

 #### Reused Semantic Data

-We use dbpedia for uris of political parties and state actors, such as `dbr:United_States_Congress` and `dbr:Democratic_Party_(United_States)>`.
+DBpedia is used for the URIs of political parties and state actors, such as `dbr:United_States_Congress` and `dbr:Democratic_Party_(United_States)>`.

-We also use dbpedia for date of birth (foaf has only age and birthday without year):
+DBpedia is also used for date of birth (`dbp:birthDate`), as foaf only has age and date of birth, not specifying the year.

-    `dbp:birthDate`

 #### Constructed Semantic Data

-Essential to our application is the combination of different data sources.
-We construct large amounts of data fitting our ontology by querying theirs.
-Currently we have data from http://www.govtrack.us/api/v2 .
-We intend to gather data from at least one other source as well
-    within the scope of this coursework.
+Combination of a variety of data sources is essential to our application.
+Large quantities of data fitting our ontology are constructed by querying the publicly available data of political entities.
+Currently, data for our ontology is drawn from the United States government at http://www.govtrack.us/api/v2, but there are plans to gather data from at least one additional source during the scope of this coursework as well.
+Currently, the data of the European Council is being considered.

+## Ontology

 ## Inferencing